DR. VIKTÓRIA ESZTER ZALÁNYI

 ELKH’s organizational structure, its managing and decision-making bodies

-- Pursuant to Article 42/C (3)3 of the RDI Act, the main decision-making body of ELKH is the Governing Body.
+- Pursuant to Article 42/C (3)3 of the RDI Act, the main decision-making body of ELKH is the Governing Board.
 It is responsible for managing the network, for distributing funds in a well-founded and predictable manner, and for the determination and regular revision of research directions.
-The primary leader of ELKH is also President of the Governing Body.
+The primary leader of ELKH is also the President of the Governing Board.

-- The Presidency, responsible for the preparation of decisions and consultation, is made up of the President and Vice Presidents of the Governing Body.
+- The Presidency, responsible for the preparation of decisions and consultation, is made up of the President and Vice Presidents of the Governing Board.

 - The Operative Committee is a consultative body, the members of which are elected by the leaders of the research sites.
 It supports the strategic and management tasks of the ELKH Secretariat.

-The Scientific Council and the International Advisory Board consisting of internationally recognized researchers, are bodies to assist the work of the Governing Body and to express their opinion on strategically important issues.
+The Scientific Council and the International Advisory Board consisting of internationally recognized researchers, are bodies to assist the work of the Governing Board and to express their opinion on strategically important issues.

 Department of Network Development & International Relations

 The responsibilities of the Department of Network Development & International Relations are assigned to two divisions: the Network Development Division and the International Relations Division.
 Both employ senior experts with extensive long-term experience in the management of scientific research, who are responsible for key projects.